-Workshop Proposals Due: January 10th, 2018 (Extended!)
+Workshop Proposals Due: January 10th, 2018 (CLOSED)

-Poster Abstracts Due: February 16th, 2018
+Poster Abstracts Due: February 26th, 2018

 Students come into our STEM classrooms with different identities, life experiences, and levels of academic preparation.
 As our college classrooms become more diverse, it is crucial that we understand and address the impacts of identity and preparation on students’ college experience and success.
 Over the course of this one-day meeting, we will explore a variety of education research, evidence-based practices, and pedagogical innovations related to addressing the increasing diversity of our growing student body.